Comply with child age checks or face consequences, Ofcom tells tech firms

 In the face of campaigners’ criticism, Ofcom chief executive Dame Melanie Dawes has previously defended the reforms, insisting that tech firms are not being given much power over the new measures, which are coming into effect as part of the Online Safety Act.

-The changes include age checks on pornography websites, as well as others such as dating app Grindr, which Ofcom said will ensure it is more difficult for children in the UK to access online porn than in many other countries.
+The changes, which will apply across the UK, include age checks on pornography websites, as well as others such as dating app Grindr, which Ofcom said will ensure it is more difficult for children in the UK to access online porn than in many other countries.

 The regulator said sites such as X, formerly Twitter, and others including Bluesky and Reddit have also committed to age assurances.